Car Park Policy

 A small number of reserved car parking spaces are available primarily for guests/visitors at each campus.
 These spaces are available on a first come first served basis.
-Users of these reserved car parks will still have to take a ticket at campus entrances and either pay the tariff at the Pay-on-Foot station or have their ticket validated by their host.
+Users of these reserved car parks will still have to take a ticket at campus entrances and either pay the tariff at the Pay station or have their ticket validated by their host.

 Owing to the limited spaces set aside for reserved parking the upper limit that can be reserved for any single event/day is as follows: